Registration deadline: July 6, 2026

 Incentives/Certifications upon Completion

-Upon completion of all requirements, participants will receive a certificate of completion and a one-time incentive of $1,000 (funded by the STRADA Beyond Completion Challenge grant).
+Upon completion of all requirements, participants will receive a certificate of completion and a one-time incentive of $500.
 Opportunities for continued engagement include co-authoring a blog post, presenting at a teaching symposium, or contributing to future OER development.

 Contact Information

-Contact Claudia Arcolin, Executive Director of Teaching and Learning Experiences in the office of Teaching, Learning & Digital Transformation, if you have any questions.
+Contact Claudia Arcolin, Executive Director of Teaching and Learning Experiences in the office of Teaching, Learning & Digital Transformation, or Joseph Mendez, Learning Experience Designer, if you have any questions.

 Link to Enroll